 We will explain how reverse mortgages work, including payment options, costs, tax implications, benefits and drawbacks.
 After completing the mortgage counseling session, you will receive a certificate that lenders require as part of the loan application.
-Our goal is to help you understand your options so you can make an informed decision on whether a reverse mortgage is right for you.
+Our goal is for you to understand your options so you can make an informed decision on whether a reverse mortgage is right for you.

 We can also assist you if you already have a reverse mortgage and are having trouble paying your taxes or insurance.

 How much does it cost for reverse mortgage counseling?

-GreenPath offers reverse mortgage counseling for a very reasonable fee of just $135.
+GreenPath offers reverse mortgage counseling for the reasonable fee of just $135.
 Grant funds available through the Department of Housing and Urban Development (HUD) allow us to keep our services affordable and accessible.
 HUD prohibits lenders from paying the fee for applicants.